AlfiePerkins1/CSGO-Bible/Bible.md

 ## Video Settings

   - Unlike most games it is recommended to play CSGO on minimum settings in order to gain the most FPS possible
-  - However effects & shaders should be put as high as you can to allow you to see though molotovs better
+  - However shadows can be put on high to enable you to see enemies further away and from specific angles as well as use smoke lineups that rely on shadows
   - Multicore rendering should be enabled

 ## Resolution & Aspect Ratio